Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

 \subsection{Channel importance}

-While feature ranking is often treated as part of hyperparameter tuning in DL model development, we present this group of experiments separately in this subsection, as they offer some physical insights beyond merely assessing the relative importance of different data channels in our TCNN model.
-Note that quantifying the relative contribution of each data channel to the model's performance is essentially a form of feature engineering, which depends on the model architecture and hyperparameter settings.
-For the analyses presented here, we thus adopt the multiple-output design for the TCNN model, with a default kernel size of 7$\times$7 and a fixed domain size of $18^\circ \times 18^\circ$.
+While feature ranking is often treated as part of hyperparameter tuning in DL model development, we present this group of experiments separately in this subsection, as they offer more physical insights beyond merely assessing the relative importance of different channels in our TCNN model.
+Note that quantifying the relative contribution of each data channel to the model's performance is also a form of feature engineering that optimizes the performance of DL models, given a set of model settings and design.
+For the analyses presented here, we use the multiple-output design for the TCNN model, with the default kernel size of 7$\times$7 and a fixed domain size of $18^\circ \times 18^\circ$.

-The first notable observation from these channel ranking analyses is the impact of the moisture field on the downscaling of VMAX.
-As seen in Fig. \ref{fig:channelimportance} (black columns), removing individual relative humidity channels at one level 950, 850, 750 hPa, or all three levels results in the largest increase in both the RMSE (from 7.1 to 8.2 knots) and MAE errors (from 4.6 to 5.2 knots) for VMAX, respectively.
-Consistent behaviors are also obtained for PMIN and RMW (not shown), which are highly expected because the TC inner region tends to display a clear pattern of an eyewall moisture ring with a well-defined eye when TCs are sufficiently strong.
-Such a district structure of the moisture field helps the TCNN model recognize different development stages, thus contributing directly to the good performance of the TCNN model for TC intensity downscaling.
+The first notable observation from these channel ranking analyses is the impact of the moisture field on the retrieval of VMAX.
+As seen in Fig. \ref{fig:channelimportance} (black columns), removing individual relative humidity channels at one level 950, 850, 750 hPa, or all three levels results in the largest increase in both the RMSE for VMAX (from 7.1 to 8.2 knots) and MAE errors (from 4.6 to 5.2 knots) during the training, respectively.
+Consistent behaviors are also obtained for PMIN and RMW, which are expected because the TC central region tends to display a pattern of a moisture ring with a visible eye region when TCs are sufficiently strong, even on the 0.5$^\circ$-resolution grid.
+Such a district structure of the moisture field helps the TCNN model better recognize different development stages every time the TC moisture pattern emerges, thus contributing directly to the good performance of the TCNN model for TC intensity downscaling.